matfournier/presentations/purescript-intro.md

 ---

-# Deriving in purescript
+# Deriving in purescript - show

-But in purescript we either have to implement it by hand
+Like python's `__repl__` magic function on a class, in order to be printed in the repl the data type has to implement the `show` interface.

-Much boilerplate, so wow :(
+The Deriving story isn't as nice in Purescript as it is in Haskell.
+So we do it by hand

 ```haskell
 -- give an instance of the typeclass Show for Option provided